Crockpot White Chicken Chili

 Photo Credit: Baldwin Publishing Staff Photographer

-Check out more of our easy slow cooker recipes and chili recipes to take the stress out of cooking with these healthy, reliable family favorites!
+High protein and low carbs make this a good dinner recipe for diabetic patients, too.
+Check out more of our easy slow cooker recipes and these 30 low sodium chicken recipes take the stress out of cooking.

 Total Time